 Advantages of ETFs over mutual funds

 ETFs generally have lower transaction costs, trade real-time on exchanges, and can be more tax-efficient.
 ETFs mostly avoid capital gains tax by allowing shares to trade between buyers and sellers on an exchange.
-ETFs were designed to be passively managed funds meaning they have lower annual fees than mutual funds.
+ETFs were designed to be passively managed funds, meaning they have lower annual fees than mutual funds.

 Mutual funds have a big disadvantage versus ETFs; when you sell your mutual fund stocks, they are sold directly on your behalf, which incurs capital gains tax that you must pay.

-ETFs also allow you to trade real-time long and short leveraged bets, this is unique.
+ETFs also allow you to trade real-time long and short-leveraged bets; this is unique.

 Advantages of mutual funds over ETFs

-Compared to ETFs, mutual funds offer exotic investments portfolios to try to outperform a benchmark index.
+Compared to ETFs, mutual funds offer exotic investment portfolios to try to outperform a benchmark index.
 Mutual funds are actively managed, meaning fund managers and research teams apply their skills to create market-beating profits.
 Over the last three years, 32% of actively managed funds beat the market.